galopago/misistemote/README.md

-# TUSISTEMOTE
+# MISISTEMOTE

 ## VERSATILE, COMPACT AND ROBUST ELECTRONIC HARDWARE PROTOTYPING SYSTEM

-Tusistemote is an Open Source, modular ecosystem that uses pre-made PCB to mix and match your choice of processor board.
+Misistemote is an Open Source, modular ecosystem that uses pre-made PCB to mix and match your choice of processor board.
 Is oriented to make small, mobile, battery powered electronic projects work in real conditions in a very short time.

 Read this in other languages: [Español](/assets/markdown/README.es.md)